alirezadoostimehr/go-web-server/README.md

 3. "/name1" which gets name as url variable and returns "hello {name}"

-4. "/name2" which gets name in request body and returns "hello {name}"
+4. "/name2" which gets name in request header and returns "hello {name}"